Hepatitis means inflammation of the liver. It can be caused by viruses such as hepatitis A, B, C, D, E and G, alcohol, some chemicals, or drugs.

 You need to work with your doctor to look after yourself.
 Make sure you have a doctor you are happy with and who has a good understanding of hepatitis C.

-Even if you are already infected with hepatitis C, you can still catch a different type of the hepatitis C virus.
-If you have been treated, you can catch hepatitis C again.
+Even if you are already infected with hepatitis C, you can still get a different type of the hepatitis C virus.
+If you have been treated, you can get hepatitis C again.
 You always need to protect yourself against hepatitis C.

-You need to minimise the risk of catching other liver infections, such as hepatitis A and hepatitis B. Ask your doctor about hepatitis A and hepatitis B vaccination.
+You need to minimise the risk of getting other liver infections, such as hepatitis A and hepatitis B. Ask your doctor about hepatitis A and hepatitis B vaccination.

 How can hepatitis C be prevented?